Caetextia

-In autism spectrum disorder (ASD)
+In autism spectrum disorder

 Many of the symptoms observed in patients with Asperger's can be attributed to caetextia.
 In order for someone to be considered contextually aware, they must be able to attach attention to and detach it from the interacting variables in a given situation.
 This implies active integration of sensory information gathered from the situation.
 It has been found that patients differ in their ability to perform these functions based on the dominant hemisphere of their brain.

 Some areas that are affected by ASD are the ability to understand and use non-verbal and verbal communication, behave in socially appropriate ways, flexible thinking, and under or over sensitivity to sensory stimuli.

 Context blindness has been speculated as having a relationship with other prominent neurocognitive theories of autism spectrum disorder (ASD) such as theory of mind, empathizing–systemizing, social coherence and executive function.

-Example

-A person with caetextia may look into a mirror to brush their hair but they never brush the back of their hair.
-This is because the image they saw in the mirror does not show the back of their head and they have not related this image to the bigger picture, or the context.
-Here, there is a difficulty viewing the situation from a different point of view or in a different context.
+Related concept: context blindness (Vermeulen)

+Independently of Griffin and Tyrrell, the Flemish clinical educationalist Peter Vermeulen developed a closely related concept under the name context blindness (Dutch: contextblindheid), which he used in Dutch-language work from 2007 onwards, in the book Autism as Context Blindness (2012), and in a peer-reviewed synthesis in Focus on Autism and Other Developmental Disabilities in 2015.

+Where Griffin and Tyrrell frame caetextia primarily in terms of the ability to maintain and switch between separate streams of attention, Vermeulen situates context blindness in the tradition of weak central coherence theory of Uta Frith and Francesca Happé, and defines it as a reduced spontaneous use of context in deriving meaning from stimuli, language, behaviour and situations.
+In later work, Vermeulen has linked context blindness to predictive processing accounts of the brain, drawing on the free energy principle of Karl Friston.

+The empirical status of Vermeulen's context-blindness hypothesis is mixed.
+A study by Souza and colleagues found that individuals with high-functioning autism spectrum disorder did make use of contextual information in visual short-term memory tasks, which the authors interpreted as evidence against a strict version of the hypothesis.